rsutphin/capistrano_push_to_remote_cache_spike/README.md

 Prereqs for the demo: [Vagrant](https://www.vagrantup.com/), VirtualBox, Ruby, Bundler.

+The Vagrant VM is configured so that, once it has been provisioned, it cannot make network connections out, other than for DNS, communications with Vagrant itself, and connecting to localhost.

 ### Set up the app and deployment environment

 * Clone this repo & `cd` into its directory